Yreka, California: Education

 Yreka is home to a branch campus of the College of the Siskiyous which hosts the Rural Health Science Institute and Administration of Justice programs.
 The college is one of 10 California community colleges to offer on-campus housing.
 High-school buses carry students from towns that would not otherwise be able to fund a secondary education.

-In Yreka, the gold-mining era is commemorated with a gold museum, as well as with a remnant of a silver mining operation in Greenhorn Park.
+In Yreka, the gold-mining era is commemorated with a gold museum, as well as with a remnant of a silver-mining operation in Greenhorn Park.
 The Yreka Union High School District sports mascot is a gold miner.
 School colors are red and gold.
 Yreka High School was the first high school in the county, founded in 1894.
 It has 11 feeder districts that serve the approximately 1200 sqmi county area.

-The Yreka elementary school district is composed of Evergreen Elementary as well as the Jackson Street Middle School.
+The Yreka elementary school district is composed of Evergreen Elementary and the Jackson Street Middle School.